plasmabio/plasma/docs/install/ansible.rst

 Installing Ansible
 ------------------

-PlasmaBio comes with several `Ansible Playbooks` to automatically provision the machine with the system requirements, as well as installing PlasmaBio and starting up the services.
+Plasma comes with several `Ansible Playbooks` to automatically provision the machine with the system requirements, as well as installing Plasma and starting up the services.

 .. note::